 - Cannot use two-word sentences

-If your child displays any of the above, or a combination, and you have concerns, we would advise seeking expert opinion as to whether they are indicative of a medical condition such as cerebral palsy as soon as possible.
+If your child displays any of the above signs of cerebral palsy or a combination of symptoms, and you have concerns, we would advise seeking an expert opinion as to whether they are indicative of a medical condition such as cerebral palsy as soon as possible.
 There are also cerebral palsy support groups willing to offer help and emotional support.

-Sometimes, although maybe in only one in ten cases, this birth injury is caused as a result of medical negligence by a midwife, doctor, or medical team either during pregnancy or birth, resulting in a life-long impact on your child and family.
+In one in ten cases this birth injury is caused as a result of medical negligence by a midwife, doctor, or medical team either during pregnancy or birth, resulting in a life-long impact on your child and family.
+This may include: